Degree: Bachelor of Science (BS)

 Concentration Requirements

 Students who are interested in theoretical physics and who have a strong background in mathematics may consider this concentration.
-The program is based on the BS in physics, but with certain substitutions in the course requirements.
+The program is based on the Bachelor of Science in Physics degree, but with certain substitutions in the course requirements.
 Several of the laboratory courses are replaced by advanced mathematics courses, and some of the undergraduate physics courses are replaced by graduate courses.

-This program is not the same as the BS program in mathematics and physics, which provides a coherent and parallel education in both mathematics and physics.
+Note: This program is not the same as the BS program in Mathematics and Physics, which provides a coherent and parallel education in both mathematics and physics.

 PHYS 121 | General Physics I - Mechanics | 4 |